Search

 A bedroom in Yin Yu Tang: A Chinese Home, interior.
 Photo by Dennis Helmar.

-A bedroom in Yin Yu Tang: A Chinese Home.
+The 1926 marriage room in Yin Yu Tang: A Chinese Home.
 Photo by Dennis Helmar.

 Yin Yu Tang: A Chinese Home.
 Photo by Bob Packert/PEM.